salesforcecli/plugin-deploy-retrieve/messages/commonFlags.md

 # commaWarningForTests

 The previous version of this command used a comma-separated list for tests.
-Your tests are probably not running like you expect.
+We've changed how you specify multiple tests, so if you continue using your current syntax, your tests will probably not run as you expect.

 %s